GraHms/speclang/README.md

 # Speclang

-Speclang is a proposed language designed specifically for compiling OpenAPI specifications.
-It aims to simplify the process of working with OpenAPI by providing a concise and expressive syntax that allows developers to define endpoints, models, and annotations more efficiently.
+Speclang is a domain-specific language (DSL) designed for defining API specifications.
+It allows developers to describe API endpoints, data models, annotations, and other relevant details using a custom syntax.
+The goal of Speclang is to provide a concise and expressive way to define API contracts, enabling different teams to manage a single API specification without modifying a shared file.
 ## Why Speclang?

 - **Improved Developer Experience**: Speclang's syntax is developer-friendly and intuitive, reducing boilerplate code and providing a streamlined way to define endpoints and models.